Scientific Director and Chairman of the Executive Board

 Bernd Therre has a degree in Economics and Business Administration from Saarland University.

 After several positions in the industry, he became the Managing Director of Industriekultur Saar GmbH (IKS) and the COO of Strukturholding Saar GmbH.
 Among other activities, he is also part of the Administrative Board of the “Stiftung Saarländischer Kulturbesitz”.
-With the foundation of the new research institute, he joins CISPA – Helmholtz-Zentrum (i.G.) as the Administrative Manager.
+With the foundation of the new research center, he joined Helmholtz Center for Information Security (CISPA) as the Administrative Manager.